Baje99/DesktopNotification/README.md

 # DesktopNotification
+Has it ever happened to you to sit at the computer or laptop and forget that you have something to do.
+With this application made with python, requests and plyer you can receive at certain intervals data about the COVID situation in your country.
 This app will provide a way to create a customized desktop notifier application for your PC in a few simple steps using python.

 We will use request library to get information about coronavirus cases from an website and plyer library to push notification to the desktop